aiwipro/Apple-180Hz-LED-Cinema-Display/README.md

 ![IMG_5464.jpeg](images/IMG_5464.jpeg)

-DC Power and DisplayPort connected in the original power socket
+DisplayPort, HDMI and DC Power connected in the original power socket.

 ![IMG_5484.jpeg](images/IMG_5484.jpeg)

-DisplayPort, HDMI and DC Power connected in the original power socket
+It is possible to have DisplayPort and HDMI connected at the same time.

 ![IMG_5469.jpeg](images/IMG_5469.jpeg)

-DisplayPort, HDMI and DC Power connected in the original power socket.
-The navigation joystick is accessible from the hole below.
+While the DisplayPort, HDMI and DC Power are connected in the original power socket, the navigation joystick is accessible using the hole below.

 ![IMG_5465.jpeg](images/IMG_5465.jpeg)